sharifi98/StrengthPedia/README.md

 3. Build and run the app on the iOS simulator or a connected device.

 Make sure you have Xcode and a compatible iOS simulator or device available.

-## Contributing

-StrengthPedia is an open-source project, and contributions are welcome!
-If you have any ideas, improvements, or bug fixes, feel free to submit a pull request.

-## License

-StrengthPedia is released under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for personal and commercial purposes.

-## Acknowledgements

-Special thanks to all the contributors and open-source projects that provided inspiration and resources for building StrengthPedia.

-## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact us at strengthpedia@example.com.
-We would love to hear from you!

-Happy exercising!